These corporate executives could review your startup pitch — if you’re a finalist

 COMMUNITY TRACK - FINTECH VERTICAL

 MARCELO CLAURE is a Miami-based entrepreneur who founded Brightstar cellphone distribution company before becoming president of Sprint.
-He is now executive chairman of Sprint and operations chief of the multibillion-dollar technology investment portfolio of Softbank.
-With David Beckham and Jorge and Jose Mas, he is a partner in the new Inter Miami soccer franchise.
+He is now executive chairman of Sprint and chairman of Miami Beckham United MLS franchise.
+He also serves as COO of SoftBank Group Corp and CEO of SoftBank Inernational, a Japanese multinational conglomerate with a multibillion-dollar technology investment portfolio.
+He also serve on fthe board of Arm, a leading chip technology developer.

 OTI ROBERTS is a managing director and senior private banker with Deutsche Bank in Miami.
 He and his team are responsible for serving ultra-high-net-worth clients in the U.S. Previously he was a managing director and senior private banker with JP Morgan Private Bank.
 When he was growing up, he lived in Nigeria, Wales, London, Kuwait, Bahrain and Riyadh.
 He has a BBA in international finance and marketing from the University of Miami.
 He is a board member for the I Have a Dream Foundation of Miami, and serves on the United Way of Miami’s Alexis de Tocqueville Society.